 “I’ll miss seeing you,” I told them both as we all got up to leave.
 There was nothing else I could say – this was the part of cancer care I didn’t have the tools to fix.”

-Cancer is a chaotic cell growth pattern which is created and enabled by peoples’ chaotic biochemistry, their state of unknowing about their underlying personal foundational genomics, their chaotic lifestyle, their chaotic emotions, the chaos of unresolved traumatic imprinting, and other associated chaotic lifestyle epigenetic influences which abound and surround all in our modernity.
+Cancer is a chaotic cell growth pattern which is created and enabled by peoples’ chaotic biochemistry, their state of unknowing about their underlying personal foundational genomics, their chaotic lifestyle, their chaotic emotions, the chaos of unresolved traumatic imprinting, and other associated chaotic lifestyle epigenetic influences which abound and surround us in our present day modernity.

-There are so many valuable therapeutic ideas and options which are implied in the wording of the previous paragraph.
+There are actually many valuable therapeutic ideas and options which are implied in the wording of the previous 2 paragraphs.

 For example, we have reached the time in the evolution of medical science when everyone should be afforded some basic knowledge about their personal genetic blueprint, and important mutations therein.
 Knowing key biochemical individuality from one’s foundational genetic information seems like a good place to start in the molding of therapeutic considerations when a difficult disease process is present.
 The knowledge of genetic mutations, which we all carry in significant numbers, is at hand.
 Such knowledge might be used in a preventive lifestyle manner to avoid the kinds of suffering which are now so ubiquitous in the so-called developed societies.